 In other cases, the actions taken will depend on the barriers to taking part and learning identified in relation to the lesson being taught and pupils' particular SEN and/or disabilities.
-For example, the challenges of including pupils with a visual impairment in ICT may be quite different from those for including pupils with other SEN and/or disabilities.
+For example, the challenges of including pupils with an autistic spectrum disorder in considering the views of others may be quite different from those for including pupils with other SEN and/or disabilities.